 - 1 lime, cut into 6 wedges

 - Heat medium stockpot over high heat.
-Add in 1 tbsp oil and swirl to coat pan.
+Add in 1 tablespoon oil and swirl to coat pan.
 Add in pheasant legs and breast bones.
 Cook 2 minutes per side or until browned.
 Remove to a plate.

 - Add in garlic, ginger, lemongrass, green onions, jalapeno, and mushroom stalks.
 Cook 3-5 minutes or until softened and fragrant, stirring frequently.